Trajectory Class Fluctuation Theorem: Background

-Consider a system with a time-indexed set $\{\Eat{t}\}$ of energy functions that map system microstates to system energies, where time runs from $t=0$ to $t=\tau$.
-Each $\Eat{t}$ is determined by an external control protocol $\prot$ and implemented by adding work energy to or removing it from the system as the protocol specifies.
-The system is also directly coupled to a thermal environment held at inverse temperature $\beta$ so that heat energy flows between the system and environment.
+Consider a system interacting with both a control device and a thermal environment over a time interval $[0,\tau]$ from time $0$ to time $\tau$.
+The device enacts a control protocol $\prot$ over the time interval to influence the system.
+Specifically, at any time $t$, $\prot(t)$ specifies the function from system state to system energy, called the \emph{energy landscape}, at time $t$.
+The protocol therefore both affects how the system evolves and requires energy, which we call \emph{work}, to be exchanged between the system and the control device.
+The thermal environment has inverse temperature $\beta$ so that energy, denoted \emph{heat}, flows between the system and environment.
 No other interactions exist.
+Altogether, this induces a stochastic dynamic in the system as it evolves from time $0$ to time $\tau$.

+We model time as either continuous or discrete.
+In general, the resultant set $T$ of times is some subset of the interval $[0,\tau]$ that includes $0$ and $\tau$.

-These interactions induce a stochastic dynamic on the system.
-Denote a particular system microstate as $\mst$ and a particular system \emph{microstate trajectory} as $\traj$, with $\trajat{t}$ the realized system microstate at time $0\leq t \leq \tau$.
-We let $\msts$ denote the set of all possible system microstates and $\trajs$ the set of all possible system microstate trajectories.
-The system's equilibrium distribution $\eqat{t}$ for energy landscape $\Eat{t}$ is:
+We model the system states as either its microstates or as some coarse-graining of its microstates.
+Denote a particular system \emph{state} as $\mst$ and a particular system state \emph{trajectory} as $\traj$, with $\trajat{t}$ the realized system state at time $t\in T$.
+We let $\msts$ denote the set of all possible states and $\trajs$ the set of all possible trajectories.

+The energy of the system in state $\mst$ at time $t$ is denoted $\Eat{t}(\mst)$.
+The energy change of the system over an entire trajectory $\traj$ is then:

+We designate positive work or heat to mean that energy flowed into the system from the control device or thermal environment, respectively.

+We require that the net work $W(\traj)$ is a function of trajectory.
+This can be achieved if $T$ and $\msts$ are sufficiently refined.
+(For example, $T=[0,\tau]$ and $\msts$ is the system's set of microstates.)
+Then, by conservation of energy, heat $Q(\traj)$ must also be a function of trajectory and we have the First Law for each trajectory:

+We describe probabilities of states with state probability densities, which we refer to as \emph{distributions}.
+These are functions of $\msts$ that when integrated over a region of state space give the corresponding probability of occupying that region.
+As an important example, the system's equilibrium distribution $\eqat{t}$ for energy landscape $\Eat{t}$ is the corresponding Boltzmann distribution:

+where $\Feq_t$ is the system's equilibrium free energy at time $t$ and $\beta$ is the inverse temperature as denoted in statistical mechanics.
+Note that if $\msts$ is discrete, then a state probability density evaluated at a state is in fact the corresponding probability of that state.
+That is, integration over discrete spaces can simply be taken to be summation.

+Similarly, we describe probabilities of trajectories with trajectory probability densities.
+These densities are functions of $\trajs$ that, when integrated over a region of trajectory space, give the corresponding probability of a trajectory occupying that region.

+If the state space $\msts$ is a Euclidean space of dimension $d$, as is typical for spaces of microstates, integration over $\msts$ can of course be done with a $d$-dimensional Riemannian integral.
+However, the trajectory space $\trajs$ is much too large to be Euclidean when the set of times $T$ is continuous.
+This then requires a more powerful notion of integration.